 Upon entering, we spied a bunch of gorgeous scarves.
 Italian made, some were silk, some were a blend of silk and modal.
 A type of rayon, modal is a bio-based textile made from the beechwood tree.
 Modal fabric feels silky-soft on the skin yet is hard-wearing and colorfast when dyed.

 A woman can never have enough scarves, is my opinion.
 Again, we spent a long while talking to the friendly saleswoman and trying on scarves.

-I ended up taking these last two photos of myself in the mirror because no-one could figure out how to work my camera. ??
-(Sigh.
-I always end up doing everything myself.)
+I ended up taking these last two photos of myself in the mirror because no-one could figure out how to work my camera.
+Sigh.
+I always end up doing everything myself.
 The scarf I ended up buying – half silk, half modal – is a gorgeous swirl of mauves, greens, pinks and yellows.
 It’s lightweight, soft and warm and you can scrunch it up (great for travelling.)
-It’s not cheap, it cost 190 euros.

 Our last stop was Dehillerin, the kitchenware store located off the rue du Louvre.
 I was in search of a strainer, called une passoire in French.

 This shop used to be, and still is, a wholesaler for restaurants.
-It was a sleepy dusty place.
-And then tourists discovered it, it became super-popular and now has a new lease on life.
+Before tourists discovered it, it was a sleepy dusty place.
+Now it’s super-popular and has a new lease on life.